tedthecaver/tedthecaver.github.io/README.md

 I am Ibrahim Ahmed, 3rd year Mathematics and Statistics student at Queen's university and this is my blog to document my various data science and cybersecurity related endeavors.
-I am currently interested in the field of cryptography and low level security/binary exploitation.

-- ctf player for Queen's University
+I am currently interested in the field of cryptography and low level security/binary exploitation and am a ctf player for Queen's University's team Qu4cks formerly known as Q3CTF.

 Thanks for reading :3